Professional Interventionists for Drug and Alcohol Addiction

 #6

 Many feel they can persuade their loved one to accept help.
 Miscommunication, emotions, and lack of healthy boundaries are the main reasons the majority of self-coordinated interventions end negatively.
-It is best to have an experienced third-party professional plan, orchestrate, and mediate the process.
+It is best to have experienced third-party professional interventionists plan, orchestrate, and mediate the process.